-- Similar to earlier strokes, stand with your legs apart than your shoulders.
+- Similar to earlier strokes stand with your legs apart from your shoulders.

 - Your playing hand should be next to you with your elbow close to your body.

 - The racket is laid back to strike underneath the ball.
-The angle of your racket will vary depending upon the amount of backspin you want to create.
+The angle of your racket will vary depending on the amount of backspin you want to create.

 - As the ball approaches you, move your right foot and your body towards the ball.

-- Raise your lower arm and then brings it down in a quicker motion to brush under the ball.
+- Raise your lower arm and then bring it down in a quicker motion to brush under the ball.

 - Strike the ball just after the bounce to keep it as low as possible.